Howl's Moving Castle (novel): Wizard Howl

 Wizard Howl (27) is a mysterious, reclusive wizard, with a terrible reputation.
 He is known by a number of aliases; by birth, he is Howell Jenkins, but he goes by "Wizard Jenkins" in Porthaven and his preferred "Howl Pendragon" in Kingsbury.
 When Howl was young, he gave Calcifer his heart in order for the fire demon to continue living because he felt sorry for him; this is implied to have sapped his humanity somewhat, and will continue to do so till he ends up like the Witch of the Waste.
 He is 27 (he states that he will soon be 10,000 days old, which is part of the Witch's curse) and known for being "wicked".
 He comes from Wales, a country unknown to most in the book, where his family remains unaware of his activities in Sophie's world or of its existence; his sister is annoyed by his disappearances, but he often visits them when troubled.
 He confesses to Sophie that he is a real coward and the only way he can get himself to do something he doesn't want to is to tell himself that he won't do it.

 Despite his reputation, Howl is in reality an endearing, charming man who is intelligent, considerate, if somewhat self-appreciative, dishonest, and careless at times.
 He enjoys "slithering out" of uncomfortable situations, often in comical ways.
 Despite his cowardice, he is an incredibly powerful wizard, capable of matching the Witch of the Waste and is only not known as such because he wants to avoid the work that comes with the respect.
 His bond with Calcifer increases his powers.

-Howl is tall and suave, fond of dyeing his hair, and wearing impressive suits.
+Howl is tall and suave, fond of both dyeing his hair and wearing impressive suits.
 He spends at least two hours in the bathroom every morning.
 He is described by Calcifer as "vain for a plain man with mud-coloured hair".
 His vanity causes him to throw hysterical fits when Sophie meddles with his clothes or potions.
 Howl is not naturally handsome, but has "charm", both literally and figuratively.
 He is modelled on the Byronic hero.